"Words fascinate me. They always have. For me, browsing in a dictionary

 http://www.georgetown.edu/cball/webtools/web_freqs.html

-- Helps you unscramble words with up to 25 characters.
-[Click on the link and choose "Word Jumble" from the menu.]
+Helps you unscramble words with up to 25 characters.
+[New URL -- Click on the link and choose "Word Jumble" from the menu.]

 http://www.wordplays.com/